comicrelief/campaign/docs/development.md

 	},

-### Phing way
+### Using Phing

 #### Managing configuration

-Execute this command `phing config:export`
+Run

+	phing config:export

+to export all config in one go.

 #### Managing default content

+To update one node at a time, run

-Run this command: `phing content:export:save -Dtype=node -Did=69`
+	phing content:export:save -Dtype=node -Did=69

-If you want to update the content or you added the uuid manually in  cr_default_content module you only have to run: `phing content:export`
+If you want to update the content or you added the uuid manually in `cr_default_content.info.yml`, you only have to run

+	phing content:export